nest/nestml/README.md

 ### Provisioning

-The container can be provisioned (created) by changing to the `docker` directory of your clone of the `nestml` Git repository and running
+The container can be provisioned (created) by first changing to the `docker` directory of your clone of the `nestml` Git repository and then running the `nestml_docker.sh` script:

 ```
+cd <nestml_clone>/docker
 ./nestml_docker.sh provision
 ```